ineslucas/checklist-central/README.md

 ![image](https://github.com/ineslucas/checklist-central/assets/122114360/20404a1c-ad92-4fef-b705-f05f4e167e45)

 Checklist Central helps you get ready for repeating activities, allowing you to automate your packing.
+Ongoing project in Ruby on Rails with Stimulus JS and Turbo.

 Run server with rails s.